gandhipr/aks-tls-bootstrap/README.md

 - How to decide if a machine is authorized or not (right now we just look at the identities; how will this work for BYON?)
   - Limit what subscription a machine can be in to join?
   - Some sort of nodepool association via RP?
+  - kube-system secret (and -custom) listing allowed identities (this allows customers to create their own list?)
 - How will ARM/K8s permissions be handled?